NationalSecurityAgency/skills-docs/docs/overview/README.md

 ![Skills Platform Overview Image](./diagrams/SkillTreePlatformOverview.png)

 ::: tip Skills Display
-Please note that SkillTree has taken an innovative approach of providing pluggable and fully interactive user progress and ranking visualization (named Skills Display) and therefore does **not** support a public API to build your own progress and ranking displays.
+Please note that SkillTree has taken an innovative approach by providing a pluggable and fully interactive user progress and ranking visualization (named Skills Display) and therefore does **not** support a public API to build your own progress and ranking displays.
 :::